kyledewey/aws-parallelizer/README.md

 ### Parameters ###
 Parameters are specified in a file named `parameters.txt`, except for `StartInstances` which explicitly asks for its file containing parameters.
+The `parameters.txt` file should be in the same directory as the one you execute commands from.
 There is one parameter per line, in the format:
 ```
 parameter_name=value